-Our financial statements will be prepared in accordance with GAAP.
-These accounting principles may require us to make some complex and subjective decisions and assessments.
-Our most critical accounting policies will involve decisions, assessments and estimates that could affect our reported assets and liabilities, as well as our reported revenues and expenses.
-Actual results could differ from these estimates.
-All of our estimates upon which our financial statements will be based upon information available to us at the time of making the estimate.
+Our consolidated financial statements are prepared in accordance with GAAP, which requires the use of estimates and assumptions that involve the exercise of judgment and use of assumptions as to future uncertainties.
+Our most critical accounting policies involve decisions and assessments that could affect our reported assets and liabilities, as well as our reported revenues and expenses.
+We believe that all of the decisions and assessments upon which our consolidated financial statements are based are reasonable at the time made and based upon information available to us at that time.
+We rely upon independent pricing of our assets at each quarter's end to arrive at what we believe to be reasonable estimates of fair market value.
 We have identified what we believe will be our most critical accounting policies to be the following: